beveradb/sonoff-lan-mode-homeassistant/README.md

 - Sonoff SV
 - Sonoff Touch EU/US
 - Any other Sonoff / eWeLink device running firmware version 1.8.0 or later

+* - I currently only own a Sonoff Basic so haven't actually tested with these devices.
+However, I am very confident that if your device works with the eWeLink app in LAN Mode, we can get it working with this component - we might need a bit of joint investigation (e.g. `tcpdump` of communication from app) first to get it working!

 ## What is LAN Mode?
 Since mid 2018, the firmware Itead have shipped with Sonoff devices has provided a feature called "LAN Mode" which allows the device to be controlled directly on the local network using a WebSocket connection on port 8081.